DAT Class#

 Although it is possible to rename units by passing a new name into the .name attribute, it is recommended to avoid this as it may cause label issues within the network.

-For units that are not currently supported in the API, limited read-only access can be found in the dat._unsupported attribute, where unit names, types and labels can be accessed.
+For units that are not currently supported in the API, limited read-only access can be found in the ._unsupported attribute, where unit names, types and labels can be accessed.
 The DAT representation of an unsupported unit can accessed but cannot be edited.

-dat._unsupported
+In [16]: dat._unsupported

-'S0 (RESERVOIR)': <floodmodeller_api Unit Class: RESERVOIR(name=S0, type=False)>,
+{'S0 (RESERVOIR)': <floodmodeller_api Unit Class: RESERVOIR(name=S0, type=False)>,

 'S1u (JUNCTION)': <floodmodeller_api Unit Class: JUNCTION(name=S1u, type=OPEN)>,